irzanfn/irzanfn/README.md

 ## I'm a Final Year Student at Universitas Pembangunan Nasional Veteran Jakarta

 - I'm currently working on pose classification project for Taekwondo movement
-- I like to learn everything that is useful for me
+- I like to learn everything especially about machine learning
 - I’m looking to work as Machine Learning Developer or Full Stack Developer

 ## 🔍 You Can Find Me at